-- The Federal Commissioner for Data Protection and Freedom of Information has issued information regarding the handling of data protection in connection with the Corona pandemic, including FAQs regarding data processing in the employment area: https://www.bfdi.bund.de/DE/Datenschutz/Datenschutz-Corona/Allgemeines/Allgemeines_node.html. - The German data protection authorities ("Datenschutzkonferenz") published "Information regarding the processing of personal data by employers in connection with the Corona pandemic" (https://www.datenschutzkonferenzonline.de/media/pm/20200325 Informationen zu Corona und Arbeitgeber.pdf) and a resolution on "data protection principles and the Corona pandemic" (https://www.datenschutzkonferenzonline.de/media/en/Entschließung%20Pandemie%2003 04 2020 final.pdf).
+- The Federal Commissioner for Data Protection and Freedom of Information has issued information regarding the handling of data protection in connection with the Corona pandemic, including FAQs regarding data processing in the employment area. - The German data protection authorities ("Datenschutzkonferenz") published "Information regarding the processing of personal data by employers in connection with the Corona pandemic" and a resolution on "data protection principles and the Corona pandemic". - The European Data Protection Board has issued a statement and quidelines.